maslick/fargater/README.md

 * AWS Lambda
 * AWS ECS (Fargate)

-If you are not keen on writing any Python code, perhaps you're a bash super hero, then why bother with AWS Lambda, right?
+If you are not keen on writing any Python code, perhaps you're a bash superhero, then why bother with AWS Lambda, right?
 AWS ECS to the rescue!

 ## Usage
 Prerequisites: edit ``docker/run.sh`` according to your needs